-Curable obsolesces includes repainting, doors and window replacement, carpet replacement, broken tiles, leakages or plumbing fixtures, wall proofing, roof repairs, deferred maintenance etc.
+Curable obsolesces include repainting, doors, and window replacement, carpet replacement, broken tiles, leakages or plumbing fixtures, wall proofing, roof repairs, deferred maintenance, etc.

-Such obsolesces items include structural frameworks, foundation or ceiling structure.
-If the foundation of the property is faulty, it would consider as incurable obsolesces.
-As in this situation tear down the building and start from scratch is more feasible rather than to repair.
+Such obsolesces items include structural frameworks, foundations, or ceiling structures.
+If the foundation of the property is faulty, it would consider incurable obsolesces.
+In this situation, tearing down the building and starting from scratch is more feasible rather than to repair.

 Short-lived items whose expected remaining economic life is shorter than the remaining economic life of the entire structure.
 This includes electrical and mechanical systems, furniture, and fixtures that wear out faster than the rest of the property.
 This also includes items that are not yet ready to replace.